hengzZ/Learning/LearnTensorFlow/slim_library.md

-# slim library learning note
+# Slim Library Learning Note
 TF-Slim is a lightweight library for defining, training and evaluating complex models in TensorFlow.
 Components of tf-slim can be freely mixed with native tensorflow, as well as other frameworks, such as tf.contrib.learn.

 ## Slim - Components